c3p0-ibavanzada/fp-course/en/Fundamentals.md

 F\# is one of the languages provided by the .NET framework (together with C# and Visual Basic).
 As such, F\# is tighly integrated with all the tools and libraries that .NET provides.
 In this sense, and __only for pedagogical purposes__, I will view .NET as the set of libraries that one can use to enhance your code.
 In other words, I will stay away from using them, and focusing in the core features of F\# as a functional language.
 From Web programming to Machine Learning, from databases to windows, .NET has everything you need to make your programming a better experience, once you know the core features F\# provides.

+Also, my aim is to keep it as simple as possible, because I would like the reader to have the fundamental set of tools from the language to play with.
+To that end, some concepts that can be considered very basic, are left aside on purpose, and will be revealed in the future.

 > If you are a C# programmer, you will probably get a better mileage going into some of the excellent resources of F\# for C# coders, such as [Get programming with F\#](https://www.manning.com/books/get-programming-with-f-sharp#:~:text=about%20the%20book-,Get%20Programming%20with%20F%23%3A%20A%20guide%20for%20.,of%20functional%20programming%20in%20F%23.)
 See the Resources section for more information.